We have information you must know before you buy the LR4.

-The LR4 has an innovative setup with the second row, a 35/30/35 rear seat with each section folding flat, to afford limousine-like rear seat leg room in the third row, or to accommodate combinations of cargo and passengers.
+The second features a rear seat split 35/30/35, with each section folding flat to afford limousine-like rear seat leg room in the third row, or to accommodate combinations of cargo and passengers.

 The optional surround camera system uses five cameras, two facing forward, one on either side of the truck facing down, and one at the rear to give a near-360-degree view of surroundings.
 Camera views can be selected from the touch screen, and the view can be zoomed if necessary.
 Remarkably and fantastically, it shows you exactly where your trailer is headed during backup maneuvers, guiding you to the correct spot.
 This feature was developed for this reason, but also for checking ground clearances and terrain when driving off-road.

-The Land Rover LR4 comes with an engine that was new for 2010, a 5.0-liter DOHC V8 with direct fuel injection and variable camshaft timing that makes 375 horsepower and 375 foot-pounds of torque.
+The Land Rover LR4 comes with a 5.0-liter DOHC V8 with direct fuel injection and variable camshaft timing that makes 375 horsepower and 375 foot-pounds of torque.
 The design is shared with Jaguar, but the Land Rover version has been changed to be better suited for off road.
 It uses a deeper oil pan to maintain engine lubrication at high lean angles, and all the exposed pulleys, belts and motors have been waterproofed, including the starter, alternator, and air conditioning compressor.
 The LR4 was designed to be able to ford 28 inches of water.

 Coupled to a 6-speed ZF automatic transmission that shifts quickly, the V8 can accelerate the LR4 from 0 to 60 mph in only 7.5 seconds, a downright sprightly pace given the LR4's weight.
 The transmission has Normal, Sport and Manual modes, and the electronic two-speed transfer case can be shifted on the fly.
 The LR4 meets ULEV2 emissions requirements.